 - a.
 Decommissioning shall include removal and disposal off-site of all parts of the Wind Energy Facility (including foundations) in accordance with local, state and federal laws and regulations.
 Areas of disturbed earth shall be graded, reseeded, or otherwise re-vegetated, unless the landowner of the affected land requests otherwise in writing. - b.
 A Licensed Professional Engineer shall be retained by the Planning Board and paid for by the Applicant to estimate the total cost of decommissioning and itemization of the estimated major expenses, including the projected costs of measures taken to minimize or prevent adverse effects on the environment during implementation of the decommissioning plan.
 The itemization of major costs may include, but is not limited to, the cost of the following activities: turbine removal, turbine foundation removal and permanent stabilization, building removal and permanent stabilization, transmission corridor removal and permanent stabilization and road infrastructure removal and permanent stabilization - c.
-No permit for a Wind Energy Facility shall be issued until Decommissioning Funds have been posted by the Applicant with a bonding company or a Federal or State-chartered lending institution (the Escrow Agent) authorized to conduct such business in the State of Maine and approved by the
+No permit for a Wind Energy Facility shall be issued until Decommissioning Funds have been posted by the Applicant with a bonding company or a Federal or State-chartered lending institution (the Escrow Agent) authorized to conduct such business in the State of Maine and approved by the Selectmen Select Board; provided, however that if the Applicant posts a guarantee for Decommissioning Funds with the State of Maine under an order by the Maine Department of Environmental Protection, then the Applicant shall not also provide Decommissioning Funds to the Town under this provision.

-Selectmen.
 Permit shall be valid for two (2) years subject to renewal as described in item d following.

 - d.
-Estimates as described in section b above shall be redone every two years on the anniversary of the granting of a Wind Energy Facility Permit and shall be submitted to the Town.
-Upon acceptance of the revised estimates, the Town will issue a two (2) year permit extension.
-The Owner/Operator of the Wind Energy Facility shall be required to maintain Decommissioning Funds that are at least equal to the most recent estimate - e.
-Decommissioning funds may be in the form of a performance bond, surety bond or other form of financial assurance acceptable to the Selectmen. - f.
+Every five (5) years subsequent to approval, the Wind Energy Facility Owner/Operator shall provide a current estimate of decommissioning costs to the Select Board Estimates as described in section b above shall be redone every two years on or by the date of the anniversary of the granting of a Wind Energy Facility Permit and shall be submitted to the Town.
+Upon the Select Board's acceptance of the revised estimates, the Town will issue a two (2) year permit extension. the Owner/Operator of the Wind Energy Facility shall be required to maintain adjust and maintain Decommissioning Funds that are at least equal to the most recent Town accepted estimate - e.
+Decommissioning funds may be in the form of a performance bond, surety bond or other form of financial assurance acceptable to the Selectmen Select Board. - f.
 If the Owner/Operator of the Wind Energy Facility does not complete decommissioning within the prescribed time period the Town may take such action as necessary (including court action, with all legal costs to be paid by applicant) to secure the posted Decommissioning Funds and to ensure completion of the decommissioning. - g.
-The Escrow Agent shall not release the Decommissioning Funds except upon written approval of Selectmen.
+The Escrow Agent shall not release the Decommissioning Funds except upon written approval of Selectmen the Select Board.